Posted on Jan. 14th, 2019 | By Hailey, WayKen Marketing Manager

 Lately, the market has been searching for biological materials to try and substitute the common materials that are still in use, even though they are easy for use especially for prototypes used for verification and testing.
 They still remain out of reach for the end-users

 Therefore, the majority of the medical devices prototype produced are well assembled with no inclusion of any electronic parts, like the bottom covers, buttons or panels or the top covers.
 The type of material that is used for covers is mainly plastics, for examples ABS, abs+pc, or silicone molding material alike to ABS, or the one for PC.

-The above types of material are more than enough for the shells, this medical prototyping is usual well finished, painted and very good looking.
-After all, a silk screen and the artwork on the covers turn it to a fantastic product.
+The above types of material are more than enough for the shells, this medical prototyping is usual well finished, painted, and very good looking.
+After all, silkscreen and the artwork on the covers turn it into a fantastic product.
 The medical prototype can be used in several applications like expo, samples showcase and testing parts.

 Today modern medical devices came with features like micron for image resolution, an improved ECG signal reliability, a more delicate respiration measure, and generally, all consumer medical devices are good regardless of their medical applications.
 However, most prototype designers find themselves irritated as most end users tend to go for poor quality products or devices for use.

 4. What you should know about Medical Device Prototyping

 Medical device development is a rigorous process, that can turn out to be frustrating especially in cases where a lot of prototypes are needed to prove a concept.
 These can be overwhelming particularly when proving an idea is viable and all mechanisms are right.
 You know most of these devices are electrically based, they can electrocute a person, so a rough representation of their workability is conducted, to test the prototype viability.